Shaukat Basra: Pakistan Peoples Party

 Basra began his career in politics as a tehsil president in 1996, as a member of the Pakistan Peoples Party (PPP).
 He contested in the 2008 Punjab provincial election from constituency PP-283 (Bahawalnagar-VII) on behalf of the parliamentarians wing of the PPP.
 He received 43,279 votes and defeated Chaudhry Ghulam Murtaza of the PML-Q, thus becoming an elected member of the 15th provincial assembly and taking oath on 9 April 2008.
 He remained in office until 2013.
 During his tenure, Basra served as a Parliamentary Secretary from January 2009 to February 2011 and was also a member of the Special Committee for Finance.

 In the 2013 Punjab provincial election, Basra contested once again from the same constituency on a PPP ticket.
 He received 11,525 votes and lost to Chaudhry Ghulam Murtaza contesting on behalf of the PML-Z this time, placing third in the poll behind runner-up Ashraf-ul-Islam of the PML-N.

 In the 2018 general election, Basra contested for a seat in the National Assembly from constituency NA-169 Bahawalnagar-IV as an independent candidate.
 He received 52,068 votes and lost to Noorul Hassan Tanvir of the PML-N, placing third behind runner-up Ijaz-ul-Haq of the PML-Z.

 During his time with the PPP, Basra worked as the information secretary for the PPP's South Punjab chapter.

 Pakistan Tehreek-e-Insaf

 In December 2018, Basra parted ways with the PPP and announced that he had joined the Pakistan Tehreek-e-Insaf (PTI).

 Personal life

 Family

 Basra is married and has one child.

 His cousin, Col (Retd) Naveed Iqbal Sajid, was also a member of the Punjab provincial assembly.

 Attack by gunfire

-In February 2017, Basra was the victim of gunfire en route to a political rally in Haroonabad in which his personal assistant was killed, while Basra himself suffered serious injuries.
+In February 2017, Basra suffered serious gunshot injuries en route to a political rally in Haroonabad, while his personal assistant was killed.
 The attack occurred when a heated conflict broke out between rival members of the PPP and PML-Z.